History of Prague: Renaissance

-Next in line for Bohemian crown was Rudolf's brother Matthias, but since Matthias was childless, his cousin, the archduke Ferdinand of Styria (related also to Jagellon, Luxemburg and Premyslovec Dynasties), was initially accepted by the Bohemian Diet as heir presumptive when Matthias became ill.
-The Protestant Estates of Bohemia didn't like this decision.
-Tension between the Protestants and the pro-Habsburg Catholics led to the Second Defenestration of Prague, when the Catholic governors were thrown from the windows of Prague Castle on May 23, 1618.
+Next in line for Bohemian crown was Rudolf's brother Matthias, but since Matthias was childless, his cousin, the archduke Ferdinand of Styria (also related to Jagiellon, Luxembourg, and Přemyslid Dynasties) was initially accepted by the Bohemian Diet as heir presumptive when Matthias became ill.
+The Protestant Estates of Bohemia did not like this decision, however, as Ferdinand was not as amenable to the dual religious nature of the kingdom as his cousins were.
+Tension between the Protestants and the pro-Habsburg Catholics led to the Third Defenestration of Prague, when the Catholic governors were thrown from the windows of Prague Castle on 23 May 1618.
 They survived, but the Protestants replaced the Catholic governors.
 This incident led to the Thirty Years' War.

-When Matthias died, Ferdinand of Styria was elected Emperor as Emperor Ferdinand II, but was not accepted as King of Bohemia by the Protestant directors.
-The Calvinist Frederick V of Pfalz was elected King of Bohemia.
-The Battle on the White Mountain followed on November 8, 1620.
-Emperor Ferdinand II was helped not only by Catholic Spain, Catholic Poland, and Catholic Bavaria, but also by Lutheran Saxony (which disliked the Calvinists).
-The Protestant army, led by the warrior Count J. M. Thurn, was formed mostly from Lutheran Silesia, Lusatia, and Moravia.
-It was mainly a battle between Protestants and Catholics.
-The Catholics won and Emperor Ferdinand II became King of Bohemia.
-He proclaimed the re-Catholicisation of the Czech Lands.
-Twenty-seven Protestant leaders were executed in the Old Town Square in Prague on June 21, 1621.
-(Three noblemen, seven knights and seventeen burghers were executed, including Dr. Jan Jesenius, the Rector of Prague University.)
-Most of the Protestant leaders fled, including Count J. M. Thurn; those who stayed didn't expect harsh punishment.
-The Protestants had to return all the seized Catholic property to the Church.
-No faith other than Catholicism was permitted.
-The upper classes were given the option either to emigrate or to convert to Catholicism.
-The German language was given equal rights with the Czech language.
-After the Peace of Westphalia, Ferdinand II moved the court to Vienna, and Prague began a steady decline which reduced the population from the 60,000 it had had in the years before the war to 20,000.
+When Matthias died, Ferdinand was elected as Holy Roman Emperor Ferdinand II, but he was not accepted as King of Bohemia by the Protestant directors.
+Instead the Calvinist Frederick V of the Palatinate was elected King of Bohemia in 1619.
+Frederick was chosen because he was a leader of the Protestant Union, a military alliance founded by his father, and it was hoped that he had the support of his father-in-law, James VI of Scotland and I of England.
+However, Frederick's allies in the Protestant Union failed to support him militarily by pledging neutrality in the Treaty of Ulm, and James opposed his son-in-law's takeover of Bohemia from the Habsburgs.
+The Battle of White Mountain (Bílá Hora) followed on 8 November 1620; it was essentially a battle between Catholics and Protestants.
+Emperor Ferdinand II was helped not only by Catholic Spain, Poland, and Bavaria, but also by Lutheran Saxony (which disliked the Calvinists).
+The Protestant army, led by the warrior Count Jindřich Matyáš Thurn, was formed mostly from Lutheran Silesia, Lusatia, and Moravia.
+The Catholics won, Frederick fled, and Emperor Ferdinand II became King of Bohemia and proclaimed the re-Catholicisation of the Czech lands.
+Twenty-seven Protestant leaders were executed in Prague's Old Town Square on 21 June 1621: 3 noblemen, 7 knights, and 17 burghers, including Dr. Jan Jesenius, the Rector of Prague University.
+Most of the Protestant leaders were exiled or fled from Prague, including Count Thurn.
+Under Ferdinand II's rule, no faith other than Catholicism was permitted, the upper classes had the option to either convert to Catholicism or emigrate, Protestants had to return all seized Catholic property to the Church, and the German language was given equal status with the Czech language.
+After the Peace of Westphalia, Ferdinand II moved the court of the empire to Vienna, and Prague began a steady decline which reduced the population to 20,000 from the 60,000 it had had before the war.